 Services include career counseling, ACT and/or SAT preparation and registration assistance, information on colleges and technical schools, help with identifying and applying for adequate financial aid, assistance in meeting admission requirements, financial literacy, and individual and group counseling with student and parent.
 These services are available to public schools, educationally oriented groups, and individual students at no expense to those who meet the economic and academic guidelines of the funding agency.

-Additional information may be obtained from the Director, Briana Ford: phone (580) 745-2883; fax (580) 745-7453; e-mail bford@se.edu
+Additional information may be obtained from the Director, Chance Owen: phone (580) 745-2929; email cowen@se.edu.

 Educational Opportunity Center (EOC)